Know Before You Go:

 - Click here for more information on retail reopening guidelines from WorkSafe BC.

 Arts and Cultural Facilities

 - Many of our museums and galleries have started to reopen.

-- The White Rock Museum & Archives gift shop is open.
-The galleries closed on November 16 in order to complete some painting, upgrades to the lighting system and the installation of the next exhibit, which will be opening early February.
+- The White Rock Museum & Archives gift shop and exhibit galleries are open.
 The Children’s Gallery will remain closed due to safety restrictions imposed by the COVID-19 pandemic.

 - The Landmark Pop-Uptown Gallery is open to the public with safety guidelines in place.
 Capacity in the gallery is restricted to four (4) guests and two (2) artists at any one time.